Questions, Answers and FAQs

 - What has been done by way of cost comparison (competitive bids) to determine that the price being charged is "fair and reasonable" to the funding agency.
 If the vendor is sole source, there must be sufficient documentation to justify the selection of this vendor.

-If the vendor qualifies as "sole source", or "sole acceptable source", (i.e., the vendor is unique, and, to the best of requisitioners knowledge, no other vendor in the world performs the service, or has the level of skill required to perform the service), then the justification must detail the need and what there is about the vendors service and/or skill that makes it unique from any other vendors.
+If the vendor qualifies as "sole source", or "single source", (i.e., the vendor is unique, and, no other vendor in the world is able to provide the product or service), then the justification must detail the need and what there is about the vendor that makes it unique from any other vendors.

 Award of a contract by the funding agency does not mean that the specified sources nor their services have been approved.
 It is up to the Institution to prove that the price is "fair and reasonable" in each and every individual instance.

 Please utilize the "Justification for Single and Urgent Purchases" form for this data.
 Additional sheets may be added if necessary.

 Q. What is the definition of an Independent Contractor?

 A. While the IRS has specific definitions “defined as a person engaged in an independently established business - a person engaged in an occupation that contracts to work according to their own methods, without being subject to control of the employer except for results”.
 The basic concept and process of an independent contractor relationship is one where the “contractor” has an independent occupation and is only responsible for the finished product.